dkalema1990/Care-Treatment-DCTs-2026/README.md

 - `app.py` — the full app
 - `requirements.txt` — Python dependencies
+- `assets/logo.png` — your organisation's logo, shown in the sidebar, on the sign-in page, and as the browser tab icon
 - `.streamlit/secrets.toml.example` — template for your Google credentials
   (copy to `secrets.toml` and fill in; never commit the real one)